chrisdreid/single-file-vsix/README.md

 # Single-File VSCode Extension

-**Flatten and analyze your codebases directly from Visual Studio Code**, using the powerful [Single-File CLI](https://github.com/chrisdreid/single-file) under the hood.
+**Transform your codebase into LLM-friendly formats directly from Visual Studio Code.** This extension leverages [Single-File CLI](https://github.com/chrisdreid/single-file) under the hood to create optimized, context-aware representations of your code that are perfect for AI analysis and prompting.
 This extension provides a user-friendly interface to configure paths, arguments, metadata options, pyenv versions, and more—right inside VS Code.

+### LLM Tuned - Smart Context Preservation
+- Automatically maintains crucial relationships between files and dependencies.
+- Preserves import hierarchies and module structures.
+- Includes relevant metadata and hints that help LLMs understand your code better.
 <br>

 ## Features

 - **Global Defaults**: Configure your Single-File path, optional Pyenv version, and any additional config root paths.
 - **Run Dialog**: Right-click folders/files (or use the command palette) to open a Run panel where you can:
-  - Select arguments like paths, output, formats, etc.
+  - Adjust arguments like paths, output, formats, configs and more.
-  - Save these arguments as a reusable JSON config.
+  - Quickly Export these arguments as a reusable JSON config.
 - **Sticky Workspace Settings**: The last used arguments are saved per-project so you don’t have to re-enter them.
 - **Auto-Configuration Prompt**: If you haven’t set up Single-File yet, the extension will prompt you to configure it globally on first use.
 - **Run “Last Settings”**: Quickly re-run Single-File with your most recent arguments—no dialog required.